cjcoughlan/imageStitch/README.md

 # imageStitch
-Just a repository for an image stitch
+Just a repository for an SharePoint image stitch